Josuto/monguito/examples/nestjs-mongoose-book-manager/README.md

 code necessary for the sake of maximising the actual purpose of this documentation: illustrate how to integrate `monguito` on a NodeJS-based enterprise application.

-Moreover, you would probably not write a `deserialise` function to enable the transformation of JSON request bodies into domain objects when dealing with `POST` requests.
+Moreover, you would probably not write a `deserialise` or `deserialiseAll` functions to enable the transformation of JSON request bodies into domain objects when dealing with `POST` requests.
 Instead, you would rather use a [NestJS pipe](https://docs.nestjs.com/pipes#pipes) to do so, thus properly implementing the Single Responsibility principle.
 Once again, I wanted to share the simplest possible working example at the expense of not conveying to the recommended practices in NestJS application construction.
 That being said, I would highly recommend you to